pilgrimage-games/3d-model-viewer/README.md

 download and run the application.

 ## Features
-* Supports various graphics APIs:
-    * Direct3D 11
-    * Direct3D 12
-    * OpenGL (may experience driver issues on Intel graphics)
-    * Vulkan
-* Physically Based Rendering (PBR) with support for albedo, metallic-roughness, normal, and emissive textures
+* Physically-based rendering (PBR) with support for albedo, metallic-roughness, normal, and emissive textures, as well as transparent and translucent materials
-* Normal mapping
+* Custom renderers for all modern PC graphics APIs (Direct3D 11, Direct3D 12,
+OpenGL, and Vulkan)
-* Transparency and translucency
+* Bindless rendering and root constants (Direct3D 12/Vulkan)
+* Support for arbitrary display resolutions, refresh rates, and aspect ratios
+* Support for Steam Deck and other Linux-based devices via Proton
 * Arcball camera (camera is rotated on a sphere around the model)
 * Mouse/keyboard and gamepad controls for model selection, rotation, zoom, etc.
-* UI for displaying model names, performance metrics, etc.
+* Immediate-mode GUI for displaying performance metrics, controls, etc.

-* Ultrawide support
-* Bindless rendering (D3D12/Vulkan only)
+NOTE: The OpenGL renderer has a known bug that displays a black screen on some graphics hardware and driver configurations.
+The issue will be addressed in a future release.

 ## Models
 The included 3D models are processed from their original glTF 2.0 binary format